 If you don't want to go combing through the task bar to find the menu item, there is a simple shortcut to quickly and easily insert one.
 On a PC, simply press F4 after typing in the reference to toggle from relative to absolute.
 If you continue to press F4, the program will cycle through different forms of the reference so you can pick the right one for your purposes.
 For an absolute cell reference shortcut on a Mac, press the Command and T keys.

 Absolute cell references can be useful for a number of different business applications.
 Keeping these uses in mind can make for more efficient calculation and reporting.
 Here are a few possibilities to keep in mind:

 - Include the fixed cost of units of a product in budget calculations.

 - Use the same figure or reference numerous times in an Excel spreadsheet to develop growth projections.

 - Make frequently reference the same values for invoices or purchase orders.

 - An absolute cell reference can also come in handy when working with project management data.

-Having the knowledge and tools to gather important data and make calculations gives you the power to understand business developments and predict what's coming next.
+Having the knowledge and tools to gather important data and make calculations gives you the power to understand business developments and deliver projects on time and under budget.
 Access to a project management solution like Wrike and the ability to share important information through spreadsheets can pay off as a business takes steps to meet its goals.